- Home Health Billing Information

 - Be enrolled as a Medicare provider

-After obtaining licensure and certification as a Class A Home Care Agencies, an applicant must submit a completed provider enrollment packet to become a Health First Colorado eligible provider.
+After obtaining licensure and certification as a Class A Home Care Agency, an applicant must submit a completed provider enrollment packet to become Health First Colorado eligible providers.
 Providers will find enrollment information on the Provider Revalidation & Enrollment web page.

 Home Health Agencies must comply with rules and regulations for Medicaid Home Health, including but not limited to the Home Health Benefit Coverage Standard and 10 C.C.R.
 2505 -10 § 8.520-8.529.